influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 * Data imports from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
 * Backup files that can be imported into an InfluxDB Enterprise database.

-> **Note:** Backups are not interchangeable between OSS InfluxDB and [InfluxDB Enterprise](/influxdb_enterprise/latest/).
+> **Note:** Backups are not interchangeable between InfluxDB OSS and [InfluxDB Enterprise](/influxdb_enterprise/latest/).
 You cannot restore an InfluxDB OSS backup to an InfluxDB Enterprise data node, nor can you restore an InfluxDB Enterprise backup to an InfluxDB OSS instance.
->
-If you are working with an InfluxDB Enterprise cluster, see the [Backup and restore](/influxdb_enterprise/latest/guides/backup-and-restore/) guide in the InfluxDB Enterprise documentation.
+If you are working with InfluxDB Enterprise clusters, see the [Backup and restore](/influxdb_enterprise/latest/guides/backup-and-restore/) guide in the InfluxDB Enterprise documentation.

-> ***Note:*** The offline backup and restore functions provided in InfluxDB OSS versions 1.4 and earlier are retained in version 1.5 without change, and are detailed in [Backward compatible offline backup and restore](#backup-compatible-offline-backup-and-restore--legacy-format).
+> ***Note:*** The offline backup and restore functions provided in InfluxDB OSS versions 1.4 and earlier are retained in version 1.5 without change, and are detailed below in [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).

 > ***Note:*** Prior to version 1.5, the InfluxDB OSS `backup` utility created  backup file formats, now referred to as the _legacy_ format, that were incompatible with the InfluxDB Enterprise version.
 This legacy format is fully supported in the new `backup` utility as input for the new online restore function.
 If you are creating new backup processes, InfluxData recommends using the new InfluxDB Enterprise-compatible backup format, which uses less disk space and provides a clear transfer path for data between the InfluxDB Enterprise and InfluxDB OSS versions.